collective/collective.subscribablesections/README.txt

 -------------------------------

-This is similar to subscribing to an Open Section, but after subscribing you'll see a list of your subscriptions (TODO).
+This is similar to subscribing to an Open Section, but after subscribing you'll see a list of your subscriptions.
 The top of the screen shows a message which says that your subscription request has been added.

 Approving subscriptions